Federated Adaptive Causal Estimation (FACE) of Target Treatment Effects

 \section{Discussion}

 In this paper, we have developed FACE to leverage heterogeneous data from multiple study sites to more precisely estimate treatment effects for a target population of interest.
-FACE improves upon the precision of the target-population only estimator by leveraging source population information without inducing bias.
-FACE is privacy-preserving and communication-efficient, requiring only one round of communication between sites.
-Notably, FACE is able to solve for site-level weights without requiring patient-level information by using aggregated summary statistics from the influence functions.
-Furthermore, in the selection of the optimal tuning parameter for the penalized regression, we have developed a distributed way of tuning and cross-validation, which to the best of our knowledge, is a novel contribution to the literature.
+FACE accounts for heterogeneity in the distribution of covariates through a density ratio weighting approach and protects against distributional heterogeneity and model misspecification of the source sites through an adaptive integration strategy.
+It improves upon the precision of the target-only estimator by leveraging source population information without inducing bias.
+FACE is privacy-preserving and communication-efficient, requiring only one round of communication of aggregated summary statistics between sites.
+If individual-level data could be pooled together, our FACE estimation strategy could still be used, with no efficiency gain when both the outcome regression model and propensity score and density ratio models are correctly specified, but possible efficiency gain if the propensity score and density ratio models are misspecified since the estimation of the outcome regression model could be different.
 In addition to providing theoretical double robustness and efficiency guarantees, FACE does not rely on prior knowledge of model stability or correct model specification, which is a substantial improvement on current federated methods for causal inference \citep{xiong2021federated}.
-We also obtained promising results from a real world analysis of COVID-19 outcomes for veterans assigned to either Pfizer or Moderna vaccines among five federated VA sites.
+We also obtained promising results from a real-world analysis of COVID-19 outcomes for veterans assigned to either Pfizer or Moderna vaccines among five federated VA sites.